deprecated-near-apps/access-key-helper/README.md

 For each user you create, you need to be able to add/delete access keys, with receiver_id of your subaccounts (that may be created in the future).

+You can only add/delete access keys that have receiver_id that is subaccount of owner_id of contract.
+You cannot update owner_id of this contract after deployment, so it's secure for user.

+Worst case is bad actor gets the master access key for a user, and can add access keys to approve sale of NFT for "0" for the various subaccounts of owner_id; but nothing else happens to user account outside of the subaccounts of owner_id.

 ## Installation

 Beyond having npm and node (latest versions), you should have Rust installed.
 I recommend nightly because living on the edge is fun.